marwatk/about-me/Resume.md

 ## Major Projects

 ### Government bare-metal to on-premise cloud conversion (2017 to 2023)
-Led transition from manual bare metal builds and deployments to automated, declarative, repeatable containerized deployments for a variety of disparate components using a cloud-agnostic approach.
+Led transition from manual bare metal builds and deployments to automated, declarative, repeatable containerized deployments for a variety of disparate internet-facing components using 100% infrastructure as code and a cloud-agnostic approach.
 Significantly reduced developer toil and operator error, ensuring higher uptime and fewer outages.

-**Stack**: Docker, Openshift, Kubernetes, Ansible, GitLab CI, Go, Java, Python, Bash, Argo
+**Stack**: Docker, Openshift, Kubernetes, Ansible, GitLab CI, Go, Java, Python, Bash, Argo, AWS

 ### Bal Swan G-Suite Migration (2016)
 Solely responsible for seamless transition from legacy mail and office systems to G-Suite for approximately 50 technologically challenged users.